-Emmett: “So we should share a shower?
+Support: “So we should share a shower?
 That’s terribly unfortunate.”
-He rises, tests the feeling of his new, undead flesh.
+He rises.

 Celia: “I hope you’re not looking to bump uglies,” the doctor drawls, eying his new form with blatant interest.
 “The breather way doesn’t do it for us anymore.”

 Too bad, that thing between his legs looks rather nice.